offensivehacker/Cheat-sheet/eJPT-notes-master/pages/Notes/web_attacks.md

 # Dirb is a great tool to use for directory/file brute forcing
 dirb http://<target>

+Use Username and Password
+dirb http://172.16.64.140/project -u admin:admin

 # Gobuster is another directory/file scanner written in Go
 gobuster -u <target> -w <path to wordlist> -o <file to output to>
 ```